SFDO-Tooling/CumulusCI/docs/robot_new.rst

    *** Test Cases ***
    Example of using a custom keyword in a setup step
-      [Setup]      Create a test contact
+      [Setup]      Create a test Contact

       # Get the new Contact and add name to the log
       &{contact}=      Salesforce Get  Contact  ${contact id}
       Log  Contact name: ${contact}[Name]

    *** Keywords ***
-   Create a test contact
+   Create a test Contact
       [Documentation]  Create a temporary Contact and return it [Return]         ${contact}